hannah-scott/hd-dn/md/books/wizard_book_(in_progress)/1-2_procedures_and_the_processes_they_generate.md

 we mean by logarithmic really.

 Right --- I'm going to take a break here because that was a lot of maths.

+---

+### Exercise 1.16

+Banged my head against this for a while, started looking at a solution online and a sentence in I got it.

+The problem was I was only looking at one of the conditions, not both, so it didn't make sense.
+There are _two_ state transformations:

+Case 1: n is even

+- n -> n/2
+- a -> a
+- b -> b^2

+Case 2: n is odd

+- n -> n-1
+- a -> ab
+- b -> b

+Then ab^n is invariant.
+We are affectively storing a running product in a, then outputting it when we hit n = 0.
+This is um a lot quicker than a linearly recursive process, and will use constant space (three numbers) rather than logarithmically increasing space (more information to hold with every extra step).